-UNITE is a program of the Army’s Youth Science Cooperative Outreach Agreement (YSCOA), a subset of the Army Educational Outreach Program (AEOP).
+UNITE is a program sponsored by Army Educational Outreach Program (AEOP).
 UNITE is coordinated by the Technology Student Association (TSA).
 It is a funded program for talented high school students from groups historically underrepresented and underserved in Science, Technology, Engineering and Mathematics (STEM).

 Goals: The UNITE program is primarily aimed at undeserved or underrepresented high school students in STEM areas.
 The goals of the UNITE 2014 summer program is to